AutoDDL: Automatic Distributed Deep Learning with Near-Optimal Bandwidth Cost: Experiments

-The experiments are conducted on the Piz Daint supercomputer.
-The cluster has thousands of Intel Xeon E5-2690 CPU nodes, and each contains an NVIDIA P100 with 16GB GPU memory.
-The theoretical peak bandwidth is 8.5-10 GB/s.
-Training happens in full-precision since no tensor core is present in the P100 GPU, and mixed-precision gives fewer performance benefits.
-NCCL is used as it is the default communication library for OneFlow.
-We have built communication performance models for Piz Daint as described in Section 3 and obtained our AutoDDL strategy as in Section 4.
+\textbf{System Configurations.} The experiments are conducted on the Piz Daint supercomputer.
+On Piz Daint, each Cray XC50 compute node contains an Intel Xeon E5-2690 CPU and one NVIDIA P100 GPU with 16 GB global memory.
+The compute nodes of Piz Daint are connected by a Cray Aries interconnect network in a Dragonfly topology.
+We perform the training in single precision, since the P100 GPUs do not have tensor cores which limits the benefits of mixed-precision.
+To handle communication, we use the default NCCL library for OneFlow.
+To obtain our AutoDDL strategy, we build communication performance models for Piz Daint as described in Section~\ref{sec:comm} and apply the strategy as outlined in Section~\ref{sec:sbp_sec}.

 \vspacegraph